-What is business debt consolidation?
+What is debt consolidation in business?

 Debt consolidation is one form of business debt relief.
 But, it isn’t the only form.
 You can also refinance business debt.

-Business debt consolidation vs. refinancing
+Business debt consolidation loan vs. refinancing

 Is business debt consolidation right for you?